valaks-tech/Docker_Mastery_Notes/README.md

 - Audit: IAM credential reports and IAM Access Advisor

+### 3. Whats Docker ?

+Docker Architecture :

+`Docker client -->  Docket Host    --> Docker Registry/Docker Hub`

+When you run 'docker run <image>' command, docker client will contact Docker Daemon running on Docker Host.
+Docker Daemon will try to locate the <image> locally on Docker Host.
+ If it finds it, it will pull the image and execute inside the container.

-### 3. How to setup Postgres database using Docker (I have used Ubuntu for my exercises)
+### 4. How to setup Postgres database using Docker (I have used Ubuntu for my exercises)

 - Pull the postgres image using `docker pull`